-I was looking to recreate an old cauliflower soup recipe that used cream sauce.
-I think this one is even better, and creamier, without any added flour or thickeners.
+I was looking to recreate an old cauliflower soup recipe that used cream sauce made with flour.
+I think this paleo cauliflower soup version is even better, and creamier, without any added flour or thickeners.
 The secret to this paleo cauliflower soup is celeriac.
 It gives the soup a lovely creamy body and mild celery flavor that blends well with the cauliflower and garlic.

 If you're not familiar with celeriac, it is celery root.
 It's ugly on the outside, but smooth and white on the inside.
 You have to peel off quite a bit to get to the flesh.
 But once it's peeled, just chop it like you would a potato.
 Adding just a small amount of celeriac to the cauliflower soup transforms the texture and makes it really decadent.